When to keep your child home from school

 - Known communicable diseases must be treated for the appropriate amount of time as directed by a physician.

-- Recommendation of a physician or school nurse.
+- Recommendation from a physician or school nurse.